 Algebraic and Enumerative Combinatorics, Perfect Matchings

 I work in enumerative, bijective and algebraic combinatorics.
 Most of what I am working on at the moment is related to the dimer model, or to Schubert calculus and the combinatorics of reduced words.
-Lately I’ve also been spending a lot of time thinking about Kazhdan-Lusztig polynomials for matroids.
+To some degree I am also a generalist, solving combinatorial problems from other areas of mathematics.
 I use computers heavily in my work.